libgolf

 ball.startY = 0.0f; // feet, downrange

-ball.startZ = 0.0f; // feet, height above sea level
+ball.startZ = 0.0f; // feet, height above ground

 2. Atmospheric Data

-Field definitions are documented in include/atmosphere.hpp.
+Field definitions are documented in include/atmospheric_data.hpp.

 3. Ground Surface Properties